JorgeMaldoL/Mental-Mirror/README.md

 A comprehensive AI-powered learning platform built with Streamlit that helps you improve your understanding through multiple proven learning techniques.

+## 🌐 Live Application
+**Try Mental Mirror now:** [https://mental-mirror.streamlit.app](https://mental-mirror.streamlit.app)

+# I apologize for adding this but otherwise the you'd have to create api's and the database structure to work.

 ## 🎬 Demo
 See Mental Mirror in action:
 ![Mental Mirror Demo](assets/Mental%20Mirror.gif)